 - s.
-Noncontrolling Interests Noncontrolling interests in our subsidiaries are recorded in accordance with the provisions of ASC 810, - "Consolidation" and are reported as a component of equity, separate from the parent company's equity.
+Noncontrolling Interests Noncontrolling interests in our subsidiaries are recorded in accordance with the provisions of ASC 810, "Consolidation" and are reported as a component of equity, separate from the parent company's equity.
 Purchase or sale of equity interests that do not result in a change of control are accounted for as equity transactions.
 Results of operations attributable to the noncontrolling interests are included in our consolidated results of operations and, upon loss of control, the interest sold, as well as interest retained, if any, will be reported at fair value with any gain or loss recognized in earnings. - t.
-Revenue Recognition Sales are recognized and revenues are recorded when title transfers and the rights and obligations of ownership pass to the customer.
-The majority of the company's metal concentrates are sold under pricing arrangements where final prices are determined by quoted market prices in a period subsequent to the date of sale.
-In these circumstances, revenues are recorded at the times of sale based on forward prices for the expected date of the final settlement.
-In 2013 and 2012, the Company did not have any sales from its Toukhmanuk property in Armenia.
-The Company also possesses Net Smelter Return ("NSR") royalty from non-affiliated companies.
-As the non-affiliated companies recognize revenue, as per above, the Company is entitled to its NSR royalty percentage and royalty income is recognized and recorded.
-In 2013 and 2012, the Company did not recognize any income from royalties.
+Revenue Recognition Sales will be recognized and revenues will be recorded when title transfers and the rights and obligations of ownership pass to the customer.
+The majority of the company's metal concentrates will be sold under pricing arrangements where final prices will be determined by quoted market prices in a period subsequent to the date of sale.
+In these circumstances, revenues will be recorded at the times of sale based on forward prices for the expected date of the final settlement.